JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 It's the covergent evolution of three recent encounters with one question: what are the computational limits of the human brain?

+## Encounter 1:
-Encounter 1 (~ 1 week ago): I first started thinking about this while reading an entirely unrelated essay from Rationality: AI to Zombies.
+I first started thinking about this while reading an entirely unrelated essay from Rationality: AI to Zombies.
 In Book 2, Yudkowski makes the following statement:

 > Unsurprisingly, the human brain doesn’t do 64-bit floating-point arithmetic, and it can’t devalue the emotional force of a pleasant anticipation by a factor of 0.00000001 without dropping the line of reasoning entirely.